Dean Preston: Positions on housing and zoning

 Preston also introduced two ballot initiatives approved by voters in the November 2020 election.
 Proposition I raised the transfer tax rate for property sales valued over $10 million, intended to fund affordable housing.
 Proposition K authorizes the city of San Francisco to build or acquire up to 10,000 units of affordable housing.
 In March 2020, Preston successfully proposed in the Board of Supervisors to appropriate $10 million from the funds raised by Proposition I to fund rent relief and $10 million to fund additional affordable housing.
 The Board of Supervisors allocated an additional $32 million from the funds for rent relief in late June 2020.
 In November 2021, Preston led a successful proposal to allocate $64 million from Proposition I to fund the Small Sites Program, which subsidizes about half the cost to allow nonprofit organizations to purchase small apartment buildings with residents at risk of displacement.
 In June 2022, he fought to secure additional affordable housing funding including $40 million for land acquisition, $20 million for public housing repairs, $10 million for elevator repairs in hotels used to house homeless residents, and $12 million for teacher housing.

 In a committee meeting on the shared spaces program established by the city during the COVID-19 pandemic, Preston supported a two-week delay on voting to make the outdoor dining spaces permanent.
 His questions on an indefinite extension centered on public access and accessibility.

 In March 2021, Preston called for a hearing on housing vacancies, arguing that the focus on building new housing had led to ignoring "the single biggest source of potential housing in San Francisco."
 In 2022, Preston proposed a ballot measure to tax vacant housing in San Francisco.
 The tax would apply to owners of buildings with three or more units when at least one of them has been unoccupied for more than six months in one year.
 The tax exempted vacant single-family homes and two-unit buildings.
 Revenue from the measure is earmarked for rental subsidies for low-income seniors and acquiring vacant properties for affordable housing.
 The measure passed with 54% of the votes.

 In October 2021, Preston voted against the construction of a 495-unit apartment complex (one-quarter of which were designated as affordable housing) on a parking lot next to a BART station.
-Preston said that the construction of the apartment complex on the parking lot was "gentrification."
+Preston alleged that the construction of the apartment complex on the parking lot was "gentrification".